New Windows Server 2016 and System Center 2016 accelerates Transition to a Digital Business

 - IT leaders are still having to manage traditional IT assets to support legacy applications and compliance needs

 - The innovation in cloud is causing the usage of cloud apps to explode.
-On average, it is estimated that there are 340 apps being used per organisation and they need robust tools to manage them.
+On average, it is estimated that there are 409 apps being used per organisation in Thailand (compared to 340 in Asia Pacific) and they need robust tools to manage them.

-- In terms of digital transformation, they are spending more time on optimising operations, than on engaging customers, empowering employees or innovating with new products, services or business models
+- In terms of addressing digital transformation, Thailand’s respondents are spending more time on optimising operations, than on engaging customers, empowering employees or innovating with new products, services or business models

 - Security continues to be a concern in a world facing increasing cyber threats every day.
 The top three reasons driving their concerns:

 - Malware and data theft by cyber criminals

 - Employee data theft